 - Step 4: Products, texts, and images for your WordPress online store

-- Step 5: Additional features for your WordPress online store
+- Step 5: Additional features for your online store with WooCommerce

-- Creating an online store with WordPress: starting simply in e-commerce
+- Creating an online store with WordPress and WooCommerce: Starting simply in e-commerce

 Why it’s worth creating an online store